11+ prep · Reading

 Choosing a Reading 11+ tutor

-• Honest about likelihood — given Reading's oversubscription, qualified candidates often miss out due to distance criteria.
-Strong tutors give realistic appraisals of whether a child's home location supports a Reading School / Kendrick application.
+Given how competitive Reading School and Kendrick are, look for tutors with specific previous-student success at these schools.
+Beyond track record, strong tutors know the GL question patterns intimately.
+Given Reading's oversubscription, qualified candidates often miss out due to distance criteria, so strong tutors will give realistic appraisals of whether a child's home location supports a Reading School or Kendrick application.

-• Comfortable across all four sections — Reading's pass-mark expectations are high enough that weakness in any single section can sink an otherwise strong candidate.
+Reading's pass-mark expectations are high enough that weakness in any single section can sink an otherwise strong candidate, so prefer tutors comfortable across all four (Maths, English, Verbal Reasoning, Non-Verbal Reasoning) rather than narrow specialists.

 Ready to find a tutor?